 Many people might think that the news provides a window into the world, allowing you to understand what is going on everywhere, all the time.
 But it only takes a moment’s thought into the practical aspects of delivering the news to know that this is patently impossible.
 Televised news is often segmented into a slot of 30 minutes or one hour.
 Newspapers are bound by notions of weight and size and only have so many ‘column inches’ to fill.
 Even 24 hour news sites are limited by their visual or audio interfaces and only provide a selection of the ‘happenings’ in the world.
 Furthermore, there are commercial considerations: many media providers use the news to build an audience for the programmes that follow and to sell lucrative advertising space in the ‘prime time’ early evening TV schedules.
 Finally, companies producing the news do so for a particular society, and the news tends to reflect social norms and values.
 Therefore, you might say that the news presents a certain version of reality, rather than reality itself.

 In this section you will learn some underlying theories of the news (whether print, online or televised) which will teach you to be critical about the information you receive via news media and ‘official’ outlets like mainstream newspapers, BBC, Sky or Fox news.
-You will learn key concepts such as newsworthiness, inherent bias and how the news is narrativized – turned into stories.
+You will learn the key concepts of bias and how the news is narrativized – turned into stories for public consumption.

-Begin your study with an inquiry into ‘bias’ in the news by watching Outfoxed (above) and reading some of the following materials:
+Begin your study with an inquiry into ‘bias’ in the news by watching Outfoxed (above) and investigating some of the sources here: